Roam Research vs Notion — Overview

-If you want to analyse, synthesise and discover your previous ideas via "happy accidents" then Roam is your best friend!
+If you want to analyze, synthesize and discover your previous ideas via "happy accidents" then Roam is your best friend!

 Nat's the founder of Growth Machine which is an SEO and content marketing agency.
 Nat also teaches you how to use roam effectively via his Effortless Output course.

 The fundamental unit in Roam is a page that you can link to other notes in the database, which sort of emulates how your brain works.